SambaCommunications/Samba-iOS-SDK/README.md

 2. Add the Samba SDK to your project in the following way:
     a.
 Download ```SambaSDK.framework```.
     b.
 Drag the ```SambaSDK.framework``` directory into Xcode under Frameworks.
     c.
 Now you should add ```Alamofire```, ```KissXML``` and ```youtube-ios-player-helper``` to your project.
-We recommend           you include them by using Cocoapods, however you can also check each Framework's webpage to find other ways to integrate.
+We recommend     using Cocoapods however you can also check each Framework's webpage for other ways to integrate.
 In order to add the frameworks through Cocoapods please add the following lines to the Podfile:
                  ```pod 'Alamofire', '~> 4.6'``` <br/>
                  ```pod 'KissXML'``` <br />
                  ```pod 'youtube-ios-player-helper', '~> 0.1.4'``` <br />